Transilvania International Film Festival

 - director’s filmography

-- dialogue list (in English or, in exceptional cases, French, in a customary electronic format with time codes like .srt, .stl, .sub, .ssa, etc, but not .pdf sau .xls)
+- dialogue list (in English, in a customary electronic format with time codes like .srt, .stl, .sub, .ssa, etc, but not .pdf or .xls)

 - film trailer